joonas-fi/joonas.fi/blog/_posts/2016/2016-06-17-thoughts-on-docker.md

 tags:       ['programming']
 ---

-Now that I've been actively messing around with Docker for more than 6 months, and run all my production software on top of it, its a good time to share my findings.
+Now that I've been actively messing around with Docker for more than 6 months, and run production software on top of it, it's a good time to share my findings.

 tl;dr: Docker has some disgusting warts, but the sum of positive and negative points is clearly on the positive side.
 I fucking love Docker for the problems it solves, as I get to focus on the actual problems I'm solving with my software, instead of the mundane shit I'd have to deal with without it (configuring dev, build/testing and production environments + how do I deliver and deploy this to production?).